East Coast Trail Hiking Gear List

 Food and Camping Supplies

-One of the hardest parts about packing for this is choosing food, that gives you enjoy calories and energy, but which is pack-able, lightweight, produces little waste to have to carry, and readily available along the trail in stores ranging from hiking shops, to grocery markets, to roadside variety shops.
+One of the hardest parts about packing for this is choosing food, that gives you enjoy calories and energy, but which is packable, lightweight, produces little waste to have to carry, and is readily available along the trail in stores ranging from hiking shops, to grocery markets, to roadside variety shops.
 This process is made harder when you are unsure what amenities for resupply exist along the trail.
 Some variety stores in Smaller Towns in Ontario have a wide range of foods, while others are limited to pop and chips.
-Similarly grocery shops seem to vary along a spectrum of what they offer which meant that realistically we could not rely on these.
-Our research was clear that there were few moderate sized food marts along the way approximately 3-5 days apart and so we decided to carry enough food for two people for 6 days at a time and figure it out as we went.
+Similarly, grocery shops seem to vary along a spectrum of what they offer which means that realistically we could not rely on these.
+Our research was clear that there were few moderate-sized food marts along the way approximately 3-5 days apart so we decided to carry enough food for two people for 6 days at a time and figure it out as we went.

-We began our trek with a supply of AlpineAir packed dehydrated foods for 2 people over 6 days along with instant coffee, oatmeal, and cliff bars.
+We began our trek with a supply of AlpineAir-packed dehydrated foods for 2 people over 6 days along with instant coffee, oatmeal, and cliff bars.
 Our intent is to resupply on the way through the major towns en route as well as eat in several restaurants as we go.
-The main catch appears to be arriving in towns during hours which such stores, cafes, and post offices are open.
-At the outset the key resupply points appear to be:
+The main catch appears to be arriving in towns during hours in which such stores, cafes, and post offices are open.
+At the outset, the key resupply points appear to be:

 St. John's